rsdoiel/antenna/north_america.md

 date: 2024-10-30, from: The Lever News

- Join us for a special live virtual event to discuss the upcoming election.
+ Watch a video recap of our special live virtual event to discuss the upcoming 2024 election.

 <br>